 In my spare time I write about culture in various places, mainly here.
 From September 2014 to December 2015, I was the film critic for the Columbia Daily Tribune newspaper in Columbia, MO.
 My work has appeared on websites such as The A.V.
 Club, Books & Culture, The Week, and Paste.
 I have also done a great deal of work, both in print and online, with Oklahoma Magazine.
 My primary focus in broader criticism has been on film, but I have also written on television, literature, music, and even food.

-In my even more spare time, I enjoy plunking away at the cello (I've played for over two decades), reading for pleasure, typing away haphazardly at my long suffering novel-in-progress, playing and watching basketball, drinking fine beer, scotch, and bourbon, and most importantly spending time with friends and my wife and three kids.
-I also have a cat, but we don't talk about him (he's the worst).
+In my even more spare time, I enjoy plunking away at the cello (I've played for over two decades), reading for pleasure, typing away haphazardly at my long suffering novel-in-progress, playing and watching basketball, drinking fine beer, scotch, and bourbon, and most importantly spending time with friends and my wife and four kids.